Location: 2 Chongie Rd, Slievemore, Dooagh, Co. Mayo, F28 XP23, Ireland

 Room and Board Arrangements:

-Self-catering accommodation (sharing) in fully equipped modern Accommodation Block with everything supplied except food.
+Self-catering accommodation (sharing) in modern, fully equipped Accommodation Block with everything supplied except food.
+Accommodation is located in our Accommodation Block next door to Folklife Centre in Dooagh Village.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.